SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/settings/special/index.md

 ---
-title: /special
+title: About special settings
-description: /special
+description: About special settings
 ---

-### About special settings
+## About special settings
 Some trackers provides additional specific kind of control which is defined with "special_control" field of tracker model.
 This field contains "type", which identifies certain kind of settings.
 (For example "pwr_off_key" or "sos_key", which you can see below)
 "special_control" = "none" means that tracker have no specific kind of control.
 In other cases you can: